vishad-apate-ai/metabase-demo/README.md

 You'll need a Pro or Enterprise version of Metabase 52 up and running.
 If you're not sure where to start, sign up for [Pro Cloud](https://www.metabase.com/pricing).

 > [!IMPORTANT]
-> The SDK is currently only compatible with Metabase v1.50 or higher
+> The SDK is compatible with Metabase v1.51 or higher

 ## Create `.env` file